innocentiv/docker-frontend-tools/README.md

 and use it like this: `drft gulp build` or `drft sass ...`

-## But my project needs sass 3.2 and gulp 0.3!
+## But my project needs sass 3.2 and on old version of grunt!

-Edit the Dockerfile, change the version-numbers on top, and then rebuild the image using:
+Edit the Dockerfile, change the version-numbers on top.
+If any tools are missing, just add them at the correct place (where all the other `npm install` and `gem install` commands are) and then rebuild the image using:

 `docker build --no-cache -t docker-frontend-tools-legacy-sass-grunt .`

 See what I did here?
 I changed the tag on the image (the `-t` part), so I can have different images with different versions (and use them how I want).
 You only have to specify the correct image name in the `docker run` command and everything should work fine.